 Maintain your Tech

 In the Digital Age, one small error can affect the entire process.
 Make sure that you maintain all your equipment, be it software or hardware.
 One way to do this is to do regular maintenance checks and if you find something to be damaged, don’t wait for it to grow.
 Have it fixed right away!
 Most companies sit on it which makes the problem worse than it should be.
+You can get specialised insurance for your office equipments.

 It’s no longer an option to have a website that isn’t optimized for mobile devices.
 In this age of smartphones and tablets, more users are choosing to do their shopping in the palms of their hands.
 Not optimizing your website for all screens means missing out on customers who might not be able to navigate your website on anything other than a computer.
 SmartInsights claims e-commerce sales via mobile have been rapidly rising since 2013, and they aren’t slowing down anytime soon!